 At the state level, the number of renewable energy installations varies widely, largely by state-level priorities rather than the renewable resource in the region (e.g. sunshine or wind).
-Renewable

-Portfolio Standards ("RPS") have historically been the primary driver of state renewable adoption in the last decade.
+Renewable Portfolio Standards ("RPS") have historically been the primary driver of state renewable adoption in the last decade.
 RPS targets set the minimum electricity generation from renewables with the intent of accelerating renewable investment and adoption.
-A summary of states with RPS targets can be found in Figure 12 below.
+A summary of states with RPS targets can be found in Figure 22 below.
 In addition, many of these states include carve outs that require specific levels of electricity generation from solar PV.
 According to the Berkeley National Laboratory, from 2008 to 2014, 60-70% of new renewable energy capacity installed in the US was attributable to satisfying RPS obligations.
-However, in 2016, this figure dropped to 44%.
-While there are many factors driving this shift, what is notable is the decline in the levelised cost of energy for renewables as detailed above and the associated rise in economic-driven utility and corporate procurement of power from renewable sources.
+However, in Q3 2020, RPS obligations accounted for 17% of utility PV projects contracted.
+While there are many factors driving this shift, what is notable is the decline in the levelised cost of energy ("LCOE") for renewables as detailed above and the associated rise in economic-driven utility and corporate procurement of power from renewable sources.